 We believe that in the wine and spirits industry there is far too little emphasis placed upon the proper training of wine and spirits professionals.
 Yet properly motivated and trained wine professionals could make a tremendous difference to the promotion of wine knowledge– and appreciation, thereby boosting wine and spirits sales.

 A lot of careful thought and planning went into the design and content of these courses, we drew on the combined experience of people in the international wine and spirits trade.

-EWA focuses on e-learning (distance education) wine courses, but we also offer a blended learning course as well: “Foundations of Wine Certificate”, (which is, though, subject to sufficient students registering).
+EWA focuses on e-learning (distance education) wine courses, but we also offer a blended learning course as well: “Foundations of Wine Certificate”,

 Our courses are aimed at anyone seriously interested in wine: from amateurs and hobbyists to aspiring wine professionals.